 web.agent() takes explicit model config.
-CLI model profiles are useful for proving a task, but SDK code should pass the route, model, and credential env-var values it needs.
+CLI model profiles are useful for direct runs and operator workflows, but SDK code should pass the route, model, and credential env-var values it needs.

-Most production workflows have four parts:- Deterministic setup: read database state, build a safe query, choose policy, and set budgets.
+Most integrated workflows have four parts:- Deterministic setup: read database state, build a safe query, choose policy, and set budgets.

-- Agent browsing: let the browser agent handle the web task.
+- Agent browsing: let the agent operate the web application inside the managed browser.

 - Deterministic validation: check schema, business rules, and source URLs.